lschneidpro/Portfolio/MLOps_clean-code-principles/README.md

  **Predict Customer Churn** Project from the ML DevOps Engineer Nanodegree of Udacity

 ## Project Description
 This is a project to identify credit card customers that are most likely to churn.
-The project will includes a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, logs and tested).
+The project includes a Python package for a machine learning project that follows coding (PEP8) and engineering best practices for implementing software (modular, documented, logs and tested).

 ## Running Files
 The code is expected to run unit tests and to generate logs, images and model files.